tatumamckinnis/Autocomplete/README.md

 5. Create and implement a new class `HashListAutocomplete` that implements interface `Autocompletor`.
 Test by running `AutocompleteMain` using `HashListAutocomplete`.
 6. Run benchmarks and answer analysis questions.
 Submit code, analysis, and complete reflect form.

-### Starter Code and Using Git
-You must have installed all software (Java, Git, VS Code) before you can complete the project.You can find the [directions for installation here](https://coursework.cs.duke.edu/201-public-documentation/resources-201/-/blob/main/installingSoftware.md).

-We'll be using Git and the installation of GitLab at [coursework.cs.duke.edu](https://coursework.cs.duke.edu).
-All code for classwork will be kept here.
-Git is software used for version control, and GitLab is an online repository to store code in the cloud using Git.

-**[This document details the workflow](https://coursework.cs.duke.edu/201-public-documentation/resources-201/-/blob/main/projectWorkflow.md) for downloading the starter code for the project, updating your code on coursework using Git, and ultimately submitting to Gradescope for autograding.** We recommend that you read and follow the directions carefully while working on a project!
-While coding, we recommend that you periodically (perhaps when completing a method or small section) push your changes as explained in Section 5.

 ## Part 1: Run Autocomplete Main